Full name: Federal Democratic Republic of Ethiopia (FDRE)

 Folk culture is also an important element of today's Ethiopia.
 Artists and craftsmen make their own contributions to the countrie's cultural and social development.
 Almost every town has its own cultural troupe made up of singers and dancers, poets and writers, and its own cultural hall in which the troupe re-creates the song and dance of its particular area from a bygone age.

-Ethiopia, like most countries in Africa, is a multi-ethnic state.
+Ethiopia, like most of countries in Africa, is a multi-ethnic state.
 Although the original physical differences between the major ethnic groups have been blurred by centuries, if not millennia, of intermarriage, there remain many who are distinct and unique.

 Ethnic differences may also be observed from the great variety of languages spoken in the country, of which there are an astonishing eighty-three, with 200 dialects.
 These can be broken into four main groups: Semitic, Cushitic, Omotic, and Nilo-Saharan.
 The Semitic languages of Ethiopia are related to both Hebrew and Arabic.
 The Ethiopian languages of this family are derived from Ge'ez, the language of the ancient Axumite kingdom, which was also the language of the country's literature prior to the mid-nineteenth century, as well as parts of most present-day church services.